 On March 27, 2024, we received a written notice (the "Notice") from The Nasdaq Stock Market LLC ("Nasdaq") indicating that we are not in compliance with Nasdaq Listing Rule 5550(b)(1), which requires companies listed on The Nasdaq Capital Market to maintain a minimum of \$2,500,000 in stockholders' equity for continued listing (the "Stockholders' Equity Requirement").
-Our stockholders' equity was \$607,000 as of December 31, 2023 and, as a result, we do not currently satisfy Listing Rule 5550(b)(1).
+Our stockholders' equity was \$607,000 as of December 31, 2023 and, as a result, we did not satisfy Listing Rule 5550(b)(1).
+Our stockholders' equity as of June 30, 2024 was \$999,000.

-We have submitted a plan to Nasdaq's Listing Qualifications Staff ("Staff") by the required date advising of actions we have taken or will take to regain compliance with Nasdaq Listing Rule 5550(b)(1).
+We have submitted a plan to Nasdaq's Listing Qualifications Staff ("Staff") advising of actions we have taken or will take to regain compliance with Nasdaq Listing Rule 5550(b)(1).
 If the Staff determines to accept the plan, the Staff can grant us an extension of up to 180 calendar days from the date of the Notice to regain compliance.
 If the Staff does not approve the plan, we may appeal that decision to a Nasdaq hearings panel.
+Nasdaq has not yet responded to our plan, and there can be no assurance that Nasdaq will grant an extension or that we will be able to comply with the applicable listing standards of Nasdaq.